dwadden/dygiepp/README.md

 The resulting model will go in `models/scierc`.
 For more information on how to modify training configs (e.g. to change the GPU used for training), see [config.md](doc/config.md).

 Information on preparing specific training datasets is below.
-For more information on how to create training batches that utilize GPU resources efficiently, see [model.md](doc/model.md)
+For more information on how to create training batches that utilize GPU resources efficiently, see [model.md](doc/model.md).
+Hyperparameter optimization search is implemented using [Optuna](https://optuna.readthedocs.io), see [model.md](doc/model.md).

 ### SciERC